bizflycloud/terraform-provider-bizflycloud/website/docs/r/autoscaling_policy.html.markdown

     - `request_per_second` - The metric is type request per second of load balancer if it was configured
 * `range_time` - The range time of policy when was reach to threshold value
 * `threshold` - The threshold value was using make decision to do scale out/in
-* `scale_size` - The number member to do remove when to do scale out/in
+* `scale_size` - The number member to do add/remove when to do scale out/in